UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 I rolled my eyes, but was secretly appreciative that Aunt Bethany was a surprisingly good wing-woman.

-The rest of the night was a blur, and picked my Kia and drove back to Aunt Bethany's house.
+The rest of the night was a blur.
+Aunt Bethany dropped me off to pick up my Kia, which I drove back to her house.
 She showed me around the one bedroom apartment, and made the couch with some sheets and blankets.
 "You like some tea?"

 I nodded.